Q: What is the process when someone who is vaccinated has been exposed to someone with COVID-19?

 Q: What do I do if I had an exposure?

-A. If you have been fully vaccinated (2 weeks complete since final dose) it is possible you may not have to quarantine.
+A. If you have been recently vaccinated (it has been less than 6 months since your booster or mRNA vaccine, or less than 2 months since your J&J vaccine) it is possible you may not have to quarantine.
 Please review the decision tree above and report your exposure on the form for additional guidance.
-All others, stay home until 10 days after last exposure and maintain social distance (at least 6 feet) from others at all times.
+All others, stay home 5 full days after last exposure (exposure day is Day 0) and maintain social distance (at least 6 feet) from others at all times.
 Self-monitor for symptoms.
-Watch for fever, cough, or shortness of breath, or other symptoms of COVID-19.
+Watch for headache, sore throat, congestion, or other symptoms of COVID-19.
 Avoid contact with people at higher risk for severe illness from COVID-19.
 Follow CDC guidance if symptoms develop.
 Be sure to fill out the NSU form reporting your exposure.

 Q: What if I did not have exposure, but someone in my class or office has COVID-19?